SERVICING, GRADING AND DRAINAGE PLAN - OAKVILLE

 Existing features on the property (i.e., downspouts piped underground, retaining walls or gardens blocking swales, etc.) that may not meet with

-For tear down/rebuilds, show all existing and proposed servicing infrastructure within the road allowance.
+For tear-down/rebuilds, show all existing and proposed servicing infrastructure within the road allowance.
 This includes, but is not limited to:

 Manholes, storm and sanitary sewers, water mains (include identification of all pipe material, diameter, slope, direction of flow and manhole inverts), catch basins, valve boxes and chambers; Existing above and underground utility features within the boulevard; including but not limited to gas meters, light poles, utility poles, pedestals, transformers, and all underground and overhead utility lines (hydro, gas, bell, cable).
 Plan and Profile Drawings and As-Built Drawings can be used as reference only.

-Water box must be located outside of the driveway.
+The water box must be located outside of the driveway.

 Provide a minimum 1.0m horizontal offset between proposed and existing service connections.